IntelRealSense/realsense-ros/README.md

 ```
 ## Using T265 ##

+**Important Notice:** For wheeled robots, odometer input is a requirement for robust and accurate tracking.
+The relevant APIs will be added to librealsense and ROS/realsense in upcoming releases.
+Currently, the API is available in the [underlying device driver](https://github.com/IntelRealSense/librealsense/blob/master/third-party/libtm/libtm/include/TrackingDevice.h#L508-L515).

-When using T265 Tracking Module you should specify it with a parameter `enable_t265` as is set in the following launch file:
+To use the T265 Tracking Module you should enable it using the parameter `enable_t265`.
+An example can be found in the [rs_t265.launch](https://github.com/intel-ros/realsense/blob/development/realsense2_camera/launch/rs_t265.launch):

 ```bash
 roslaunch realsense2_camera rs_t265.launch
 ```

-The T265 sets its usb unique ID during initialization and without this parameter it wont be found.
+The T265 sets its usb unique ID during initialization and without this parameter it won't be found.
 Once running it will publish, among others, the following topics:
 - /camera/odom/sample
 - /camera/accel/sample
 - /camera/gyro/sample
 - /camera/fisheye1/image_raw
 - /camera/fisheye2/image_raw

 ## Packages using RealSense ROS Camera
 | Title | Links |